 From Mozart to David Bowie, we find randomization in the toolbox of composers and songwriters over centuries.
 There are many other examples of the history of randomness and chance in music.

-2. Song Lyric Generators: The Mad Libs Approach
+2. Song Lyric Generator: The Mad Libs approach

 So cutting up strips of paper to create lyrics feels a bit old school, right?